-Half of visitors were in the FVRD for two-to-three nights (51%), while nearly one-quarter (23%) only stayed one night and an additional 26% stayed more than four nights.
-The average overnight visitor length-of-stay was 3.7 nights.
-See Figure 17 (below).
+Half of visitors were in the FVRD for two to three nights (51%), while nearly one-quarter (23%) only stayed one night and an additional 26% stayed more than four nights.
+The average overnight visitor length of stay was 3.7 nights.
+See Figure 18.